 We have available 24/7 emergency service in all our service areas.
 We generally can get you back up and running with a phone call, however, we do perform on-site maintenance if needed to get you back on the road safely.

-1394 is the form from the VA that must be completed and submitted when applying for benefits toward mobility equipment and lifts.
-We can assist you in filling out this form to ensure nothing is missed.
+VA Form 1394 must be completed and submitted to the VA when applying for benefits toward mobility equipment and lifts.
+We can assist you in filling out this form.